EricDarve/NLA/content/Existence of LU.md

 $$
 for all $1 \le k \le n-1$.

+This was proved above.
 A more precise version of this result is as follows.

 Theorem: The LU factorization exists if and only if
 $$